Princess of Sofiene

 Erkalla, chuckling, opened the brown paper bag.
 "Got the Salt Bread you wanted.
 Freshly baked."

-When the aroma of the freshly baked bread wafted into her nose, she beamed.
-She quickly plucked out one from the bag and took a bite, moaning in delight.
+The smell of freshly baked bread wafted into Anastacia's nose, causing her to smile.
+She plucked out one from the bag and took a bite, moaning in delight.
 It had been a while since she had freshly baked Salt Bread.

 Queen Regina nodded.
 "It seems you have control over the situation now, Erkalla."